Monopoly: Characteristics

+Market power can be estimated with Lerner index.
+High profit margins might be caused by different factors, such as risk premiums or monopoly profits.

+Monopolies can cause corruption or political bias.

 Sources of monopoly power

 Monopolies derive their market power from barriers to entry – circumstances that prevent or greatly impede a potential competitor's ability to compete in a market.
-There are three major types of barriers to entry: economic, legal and deliberate.
+There are three major types of barriers to entry: economic, legal, and deliberate.